procurios/PHP/README.md

 Not only on the scale of a method should your code be readable.
 Let the methods of a class tell the story of the class.

+### Minimize the impact of change

+Bad code is hard to change, unstable, fragile and non-reusable.
+A small change can have unexpected and undetected effects anywhere.

+Design your code to minimize the ripple effect of a change.

+The [SOLID](https://en.wikipedia.org/wiki/SOLID_(object-oriented_design)) principles help to achieve this on the level of classes; The lesser known [RCC ASS principles](http://butunclebob.com/ArticleS.UncleBob.PrinciplesOfOod) do the same for packages, components or even entire systems.

 ### No assumptions

 Do not assume that: